aptech/docs/docs/CR-fputs.rst

    // Close the file
    call close(fh);

-After the code above, you should have a file named ``hamlet.txt`` in your current working directory, containing the contents of the quote string.
+After the code above, you should have a file named :file:`hamlet.txt` in your current working directory, containing the contents of the quote string.

 Write CSV data to text file